freenas/freenas-docs/userguide/system.rst

 This screen also contains these buttons:

-**Factory Restore:** reset the configuration database to the default base version.
-However, this does not delete user SSH keys or any other data stored in a user's home directory.
-Since any configuration changes stored in the configuration database will be erased, this option is useful when a mistake has been made or to return a test system to the original configuration.
+**Reset Configuration to Defaults:** reset the configuration database to the default base version.
+This does not delete user SSH keys or any other data stored in a user's home directory.
+Since configuration changes stored in the configuration database are erased, this option is useful when a mistake has been made or to return a test system to the original configuration.

 **Save Config:** save a backup copy of the current configuration database in the format *hostname-version-architecture* to the computer